luangjokaj/wordpressify/README.md

 By default WordPressify supports [PostCSS](http://postcss.org/), a similar preprocessor to Sass, Less and others but with more functionality.
 On top of that PostCSS is 3x faster than Sass and 4x faster than Less.
 Features come in the shape of PostCSS plugins.
 Think of these like using Lego, where each piece is a different feature that can transform your CSS in some way.
 PostCSS lets you stick these pieces together so that you can build up your own feature set, adding and removing plugins as and when you need them. [cssnext](http://cssnext.io/) is installed by default.
 Read more about PostCSS [here](https://ashleynolan.co.uk/blog/postcss-a-review).

 **POSTCSS PLUGINS**

+WordPressify has two different sets of PostCSS plugins - one for the development environment (pluginsDev) and one for the production task (pluginsProd).

 ```javascript
 //--------------------------------------------------------------------------------------------------